HarteminkLab/lab_shared_dataset/rossi_strand/README.md

 so.... there is a python script for it. then a batch script to submit the python script as a job

-I ran it for all of the TFs available in the supplementary-data-4-210306.xlsx
+I ran it for all of the TFs available in the supplementary-data-4-210306.xlsx that is provided in the datacommon link from above

 BAM DONE!
 Push to github and call it a day!